ConnorGIT5/Flask_Blog/README.md

   An option to add other users as friends |
   An ios/android app |
   SEO for the website (SEO for developers in 100 seconds by Fireship on YouTube |
+  URLs for each blog post and user should have their username in the URL instead of IDs |